-We had the pleasure of representing Best Friends Animal Society.
+We had the pleasure of representing Best Friends Animal Society in Kanab.
 Its founders had a vision years ago of saving the lives of animals with a mission to bring about a time when there are no more homeless pets.
 It is a joy, and a responsibility that we now dedicate our work to end the suffering and killing of animals in shelters all across the country by the year 2025.

 None of us ever gets where we are without the help of others.
 To explore this extraordinary country has been our great privilege and we remember all those who sacrificed for us, our parents who raised us, our families who have given so much to us, our neighbors who have sustained us, the communities who have welcomed us, and the owners who have challenged us.

 We have made a career in the work of managing, opening, marketing and growing private clubs, guest ranches, lodges and inns since those precious first years in Stockbridge.

-I treasure the vendors, suppliers and consultants who have supported our work, and the guests and colleagues whom I have come to know and serve.
+We treasure the vendors, suppliers and consultants who have supported our work, and the guests and colleagues whom we have come to know and serve.
 It is all of you and especially my parents who have taught me the lessons of graciousness and service.